Skip to main content

 Leibniz was both intrigued and repelled by Spinoza’s thought.
 The two met for a few days while Leibniz was ostensibly on a diplomatic mission in Amsterdam.
 As much as Leibniz abhorred Spinoza’s views, he couldn’t dismiss Spinoza’s carefully reasoned and systematic response to Descartes’ thought.
 As a result, Leibniz devotes a considerable amount of creative intellectual energy to finding some way to avoid Spinoza’s heretical conclusions.
 Such was the influence of the outcast Jew of Amsterdam.

-This page titled 4.3: Leibniz is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Russ W. Payne via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 4.3: Leibniz is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Russ W. Payne via source content that was edited to the style and standards of the LibreTexts platform.